int3x/ctf-writeups/HTB Uni-CTF 2024/Freedom/README.md

 #.....SNIP.....
 ```

 It is not a default service.
-A similar executable in present the user directory:
+A similar executable in present on `j.bret`'s desktop:

 ```console
 PS C:\Users\j.bret\Desktop> ls